The Alumni Foundation Committee invites applications from all those that comply with the following criteria:

 - Requests where the money would end up going back into the University (e.g. paying for staffing costs or University venue hire).

-- Requests for speakers or other external fees, such as travel and expenses.
+- Requests for speakers or other external fees, or travel and expenses.

 - Applications for funding for socials, travel, accommodation or food costs.